Building Community in a New Place: My St. Thomas, US Virgin Islands Journey

 - Supporting local businesses creates mutual opportunities for growth

-If you're navigating a major life transition or building something new, my S.O.F.T.
-Life Coaching approach can help you move from confusion to clarity with faith-based guidance.
+If you are building something new or navigating a major transition, my coaching approach can help you move from confusion to clarity with faith-based guidance.